linux4sam/buildroot-external-microchip/README.md

 Asymmetric Multiprocessing (AMP) support.
 For more information on AMP, please see the [AMP guide for PolarFire SoC][9].

+Please note that this buildroot external is intended for use with the latest version of the [Icicle Kit Reference Design][13].
+For reference design versions prior to v2022.10, please use the [linux4microchip+fpga-2022.11 tag][14] of this repository.

 #### Create an Image for eMMC/SD Card

 An image is generated in the file `sdcard.img` in the output/images